adamzap/landslide/README.md

 --------------------------------

 - Separate your slides with a horizontal rule (--- in markdown)
+- Your first slide (title slide) should not have a heading, only `<p>`s
-- Your slides should have a title that renders to an h1 element
+- Your other slides should have a heading that renders to an h1 element
 - See the included slides.md for an example

 Rendering Instructions